freewind-demos/html5-hello-world-demo/README.md

 open index.html
 ```

-You will see `Hello, World!` in page.
+You will see `Hello, World!` on page.